lockss/lockss-rtd-manual/docs/glossary/index.rst

    PostgreSQL
       `PostgreSQL <https://www.postgresql.org/>`_ is an open source relational database management system.

-      :term:`LOCKSS <LOCKSS system>` requires a PostgreSQL database.
+      |LOCKSS| requires a PostgreSQL database.
 By default, it uses an embedded PostgreSQL database by running a PostgreSQL :term:`container` as part of the :term:`LOCKSS stack`, or it can be configured to use an external PostgreSQL database maintained outside the LOCKSS stack.

    Pywb
       .. include:: pywb.rst